If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 There are basically two ways of getting the bees for your indoor hive:

 - Nucleus Colony – this is the most popular method where you purchase a small bee colony.
 You can get this from a reputed bee equipment supplier or those who rear bees for sale.
-The best time to get a nucleus is during September and October.
+The best time to get a nucleus is in September and October.
 The nucleus colony comes with a queen, honey, 3-4 combs, a brood, and the worker bees.
 This small colony will drastically grow into a strong and self-sustaining bee colony.

 - Bee Swarms – this is your second bet.
 Honeybee swarms are collected from tree branches or any convenient place where they have settled.
 The bees are collected and transferred to your new hive.
 This requires some skill and experience to be successful.